nieuwmijnleven/JADEx/BasicExample.md

 class User {
     //...
     // Safely get the city name of the address
-    String getCity() {
+    String? getCity() {
         return address?.city ?: "No City";
     }
    //...
 }
 ```

-Also, be sure to press Ctrl + S to save.
+Also, be sure to press `ctrl + s` to save.
 This ensures that the new Java code is saved in User.java.

 User.java made null-safe by JADEx